rthor/filebot/README.md

 $ npm i filebot
 ```

-All (both) methods are currently static, accept an optional callback argument and Returns a promise.
+All (both) methods are currently static, accept an optional callback argument and return a promise.

 ```javascript
 var FileBot = require('filebot')